How to perform DNA Electrophoresis in Agarose Gel and stain the Gel with dsGreen?

 Pour the agarose into a gel tray with the well comb in place.
 Wait till the gel is completely solidified.

 Remove the well comb from the gel.

 Place the agarose gel into the gel box.
 Fill the gel box with 1xTAE until the gel is covered.

 Carefully load a molecular weight ladder into the first lane of the gel.
 Carefully load your samples into the additional wells of the gel.

 Run the gel at 80-150 V until the dye line is approximately 75-80% of the way down the gel.

 Remember about gel orientation (The black electrode is negative, red is positive.
 The DNA is negatively charged and will run towards the positive electrode.)

 Add 20 μL of Lumiprobe® dsGreen dye to 20 mL of 1xTAE buffer.

-Visualize your DNA fragments in UV-light transilluminator.
+Visualize your DNA fragments in a UV-light transilluminator.

 DNA fragments are separated in the gel depending on their length (smaller molecules travel faster than larger molecules in gel).